Welcome to Te Apiti, a landmark of awe-inspiring legend, geographical magnificence, and cultural wealth.

 Dogs are not permitted as poisons are used in the reserve.

 Enjoy your visit and leave the land undisturbed.

 Fiefia i to koutou haerenga, me te waiho i te whenua houkura

 Geography & History

-The Manawatu Gorge is the scenic divide between two mountain ranges (Tararua and Ruahine) that border the Manawatu Region.
+The Manawatu Gorge is the scenic divide between two mountain ranges (Tararua and Ruahine) that border the Manawatu District.
 It is a magnificent geographical structure formed over thousands of years by the Manawatu River.
 It is the only place in New Zealand where a river begins its journey on the opposite side of the main divide to where it joins the sea.
 With its native bush and wildlife, Te Apiti is a time capsule that preserves the bush that once covered the Manawatu, a place frozen in time.

 The name Te Apiti, meaning ‘the narrow passage’ was bestowed upon the Manawatu Gorge by the Rangitane tribe, the tangata whenua.
 The passage was crucial as it connected eastern and western parts of their 700-year old border.
 Before the road was built, local Maori would haul their canoes upstream through the rapids of the Manawatu River, which they named Te Au-Rere-a-Te Tonga, meaning ‘the rushing current of the south’.